cedricdelpoux/gatsby-source-google-docs/docs/token.md

 gatsby-source-google-docs-token
 ```

-> You must be in the root folder of your project to run the script because it will write the token to your file system.
+Follow the instructions and the token will be added to your `.env` file with the format `GATSBY_SOURCE_GOOGLE_DOCS_TOKEN={...}`

-> Path should be /.google
+If you have multiple `.env` files for your different environments, you need to copy the token to your different files

-You should add the `.google/` folder to your `.gitignore` because it contains some sensitive informartions.
+You should add the `.env/` folder to your `.gitignore` because it contains some sensitive informations.

-### Troubleshooting
+## Troubleshooting

-#### `'gatsby-source-google-docs-token' is not recognized as an internal or external command,`
+### `'gatsby-source-google-docs-token' is not recognized as an internal or external command,`

 Add an `npm` script to your `package.json`: